puravida-marco/k8s-examples/README.md

 # k8s-examples

-An repository to hold example Kubernetes related manifests and content.
+This repository is a personal collection of useful Kubernetes Manifest templates and related content.